Pranayama and Breathwork in Middlesbrough

 Aimee runs a small, grassroot’s community interest company in Teesside.
 To find out more about AMALAwellness and what we offer, see our timetable and meet the team page.

-One thought on “Pranayama – five reasons you should be practising gentle breathwork daily
+3 thoughts on “Pranayama – five reasons you should be practising gentle breathwork daily”